 Start by disassembling the pedal – remove the knob (on most pedals, it simply pulls straight off the shaft) and the jack nuts.
 Then remove the nuts holding the pot and switch in place.
 Gently push on the pot and switch, and the circuit board should pop out of the box.
 Make sure to note where washers etc goes, so you can put it all back together again.

+Then locate R28 (right above the output jack) and clip one end off.
+You can clip the resistor out at both ends if you like, or just cut one end and raise it enough to break the connection.
 Do not desolder the resistor!
-I can’t stress this enough – one of the through-plated holes also serve as a pathway between the two sides of the circuit board, and it is very easy to damage it (leaving you with a dead pedal).
+I can not stress this enough – one of the through-plated holes also serves as a pathway between the two sides of the circuit board, and it is very easy to damage it (leaving you with a dead pedal).
 A pair of small cutting pliers is all you need, and will keep the pedal safe and working fine.

 Then simply put the pedal back together.
 Don’t forget the washer that goes on the pot (inside the box) – without it, the circuit board won’t sit right.
 Once I have the board back in the box, I always start with the nuts for the jacks.
 Do them up by hand first, to make sure you don’t damage the threads in the plastic jacks.